bangconghuynh/qsym2/README.md

 ### Binary compilation
 The following instructions assume that the `full` feature is to be installed on a Debian/Ubuntu distro to make available the `qsym2` binary.

-1. Install the basic dependencies by running the following commands (sudo priveleges required):
+1. Install the basic dependencies by running the following commands (sudo privileges required):
     ```bash
     sudo apt-get update
     sudo apt-get install curl git libssl-dev pkg-config